CalebBell/thermo/docs/activity_coefficients.rst

 UNIFAC Example
 --------------

-The UNIFAC model is a group contribution based predictive model that is works using "fragmentations" of each molecule into a number of different "groups" and their "counts",
+The UNIFAC model is a group contribution based predictive model that works using "fragmentations" of each molecule into a number of different "groups" and their "counts",

 The DDBST has published numerous sample problems using UNIFAC; a simple binary system from example P05.22a in [2]_ with n-hexane and butanone-2